akhansari/EsBankAccount/README.md

 ## Kata

-You can clone the `kata-start` branch and start practicing.\
+You can simply clone the `kata-start` branch and start practicing.\
 Follow the instructions in `BankAccountTests.fs` and `BankAccountTests.state.fs`.

 ## Decider